 Excerpt from Nursing Home Care Act, Sections 63-1-1950.1 and 63-1-1951.
 (136K)

 MAIL ADDRESS/PAYMENT OF FEES

-Notice: Please click on "Verify a Nurse Aide is on the Registry" to verify their eligibility status.
-Should you have any other questions, please contact the Registry Staff at (405) 271-4085.
+Notice: Please click on "Verify a Nurse Aide is on the Registry" to verify certification status.
+If you need further assistance, please contact the Registry Staff at (405) 271-4085.